JakerHuber/lab1/README.md

 # Lab 1
 ###### By: Jacob Huebner - ITMD 361 Fall 2018

-One Paragraph of project description goes here
+This lab is an intro for editing html

 ## Instructions

-Rewrite this page by adding a few sentences about yourself.
+Instructions: rewrite this page by adding a few sentences about yourself.
 Add a heading.
 Post it to your basecamp